Volumes of subset Minkowski sums and the Lyusternik region: Proof of Theorem

 If we rewrite the decompositions \eqref{123} and underline in each term the indices which it covers, we get:

 we observe that each decomposition covers every index once.
 We can encode this on the incidence matrix of the regular partition (columns correspond to elements $i\in [M]$ and lines to the sets in the partition): for each decomposition we connect the couples $(i,S)$ where $i$ is covered by a term involving a translation of $\sum_{k\in S}A_k$.
-For the first line \eqref{123underline1} we connect $(1,\{1,2\})$ to $(2,\{1,2\})$ and to $(3,\{2,3\})$.
+For the first line \eqref{123underline1}, we connect $(1,\{1,2\})$ to $(2,\{1,2\})$, and then $(2,\{1,2\})$ to $(3,\{2,3\})$.
 As we observed that all indices are covered this line is a graph of a function on $[M]=\{1,2,3\}$.
-For \eqref{123underline2} we connect $(1,\{1,3\})$ to $(2,\{,2,3\})$ and to $(3,\{1,3\})$.
+For \eqref{123underline2}, we connect $(1,\{1,3\})$ to $(2,\{,2,3\})$, and then $(2,\{,2,3\})$ to $(3,\{1,3\})$.
 We get Figure \ref{fig3}.
+We remark that the connections are only drawn for easy visualization of our procedure in terms of graphs of set-valued functions on $\{1,2,3\}$ drawn as though we would draw a graph of a function from the real line to itself; it is not important, for instance, that we did not connect $(1,\{1,3\})$ to $(3,\{1,3\})$.

 Reading this simple figure from bottom to top, one can recover the decompositions \eqref{123}: the bottom graph (in blue) corresponds to \eqref{123underline1}; again we read by considering lines (corresponding to sets) from bottom up: we use $A_1+A_2$ to cover 1 and 2, and then $A_2+A_3$ to cover 3, but we truncate it from below at $a_1+a_2$ (corresponding to 1 and 2 being already covered) for disjointness.
 Next we pass to the upper graph, and consider sets starting from below: the first relevant one is $A_2+A_3$ which we use to cover 2 only, so we truncate it from above at $a_2$.
 Next we use $A_1+A_3$, translated by $a_2$ (note that the translation corresponds to the previously covered index).